 They will sometimes criticize friends and family, create conflicts to alienate others, or demand excessive amounts of time and attention.

 When a victim does not have additional support, they are less likely to recover.
 This also leads to feelings of being overwhelmed, exhaustion, powerlessness, and hopelessness.
-All the emotions and experiences narcissists want their victims to have to preserve the narcissist’s best interest.
+All the emotions and experiences narcissists want their victims to have are to preserve the narcissist’s best interests.

 Narcissists Want Victims to Erase Their Boundaries